open-telemetry/opentelemetry-demo/docs/services/paymentservice.md

 ## Baggage

-OpenTelemetry Baggage is leveraged in this service to check if the request is synthetic (from the loadgenerator).
+OpenTelemetry Baggage is leveraged in this service to check if the request is synthetic (from the load generator).
 Synthetic requests will not be charged, which is indicated with a span attribute.
 The `charge.js` file which does the actual payment processing, has logic to check the baggage.